SymphonyIceAttack/pytoexe/SETUP_INSTRUCTIONS.md

               # Pull latest changes to avoid conflicts
               git pull --rebase origin main

-              # Add and commit EXE files and timestamps
+              # Add and commit EXE files
               git add exe-files/

               # Only commit if there are changes